 In the past year, his work has centered on a series of campaigns to end the ongoing expulsions of immigrant children, Border Patrol detention conditions, and the “Remain in Mexico” program.
 Through these campaigns, he has worked to coordinate across national, state and local partners to coordinate story-telling and collective actions for immigrant families, and to activate members of Congress to spur forth oversight and investigation into immigration policies in South Texas.
 Prior to his work at TCRP Roberto was a high-school math teacher.
 He studied engineering at Cornell University, and is presently an aspiring human-rights attorney.Roberto is a proud native of the Rio Grande Valley, where he currently lives in McAllen, TX.

-Psst: if you are ready to change careers, check out the Group Program to Change Careers – we start in October.
+Psst: if you are ready to change careers, check out the Group Program to Change Careers - we start at the end of January.